Interdisciplinary team challenges traditional tourism practices

 How do you think this research project will benefit people?

-Our vision is applied research that offers ecological pilgrimage and restoration as a way for modern tourists to engage with forests as they seek transformative experiences.
+– Our vision is applied research that offers ecological pilgrimage and restoration as a way for modern tourists to engage with forests as they seek transformative experiences.
 We also see how this project can provide openings for alternative sustainable local economies and livelihoods linked to tourism, and in a way build a movement outside of industrial tourism.
-We also want this to include more than people, who are also involved in outdoor life.
-It provides spaces to discuss the increasingly disturbed ecosystems of forest landscapes that we walk as 'pilgrims', and the problematic materiality of contemporary hiking and tourism practices.
-Instead, we wonder if 'ecological pilgrimage' can become a movement where people can start their own transformative adventures right from the front door.
+We also want this to include more than humans, who are also involved in outdoor life.
+It provides spaces to discuss the increasingly disturbed ecosystems of forest landscapes that we walk as "pilgrims", and the problematic materiality of contemporary hiking and tourism practices.
+We wonder if "ecological pilgrimage" can become a movement where people can start their own transformative adventures right from the front door.